jeremiasaguero0322/launch-stack/README.md

 - `LANDING_AI_API_KEY`, `DATALAB_API_KEY`
 - `LANGCHAIN_TRACING_V2`, `LANGCHAIN_API_KEY`, `LANGCHAIN_PROJECT`
 - `DEBUG_PERF` (`1` or `true`) to enable dev perf logs for middleware and key auth/dashboard APIs

+### 2.1) Configure Vercel Blob (Vercel deploys)

+1. In the Vercel dashboard, create a **Blob Store** (Storage → Blob → Create Store).
+2. Generate a **Read/Write token** for that store and add it as `BLOB_READ_WRITE_TOKEN` in your Vercel Project Settings.
+3. Redeploy so the token is available at build and runtime.
+4. After deploy, sign in to the Employer Upload page, upload a small PDF, and confirm the network response from `/api/upload-local` returns a `vercel-storage.com` URL.
+Opening that URL should download the same file.

 ### 3) Start database and apply schema